 12, 065 feet

-There were 3 generations of cowboys present, and the old cowboy answered our questions as he sat on top of his horse.
+There were 3 generations of cowboys present, and the old cowboy sparingly answered our questions as he sat on top of his horse.
 It was so hot that we had seen one of their dogs under some willows at the creek about 1/2 mile back.
 Apparently, one of the cowboys told us the dog “won’t come on”.
+I can't recall if I've ever seen cattle grazing beneath majestic mountains before - but here we did.
+The cowboys mostly kept their backs turned toward us.
+We got back on our way across the Pahsimeroi Valley.

-Eventually, we found our way to Merriam Lake trailhead and hiked to it, but by then the monsoonal weather had come in and we ended up in thunder, rain, and then our truck slid almost sideways out of control down a saturated clay road – but that story will have to wait until later.
+Eventually, we found our way to Merriam Lake trailhead and hiked to it, but by then the monsoonal weather had come in and we ended up in thunder, rain, and then our truck slid almost sideways out of control down a saturated clay road.
+The hike into the lake is only 2 miles.
+I've seen a lot of mountain lakes in my hiking career - Merriam Lake has to be one of the most outstanding.
+The curves of the U-shaped glaciated valley leading into the lake from Mount Idaho contrasts with the rugged limestone peaks and crags.
+The dark green water reflected the color of the firs around it, and the snowfields on the talus slopes still present in early July.

 According to Dr. Sven Liljeblad from the Historical Society, Idaho State, Pahsimeroi is the Shoshoni name for tall grass which is found in some of the meadows of the Pahsimeroi country.